 But the “Festa della Sensa” is also a significant sports event: it is the first important rowing event of the season.
 Champions battle during a long race to win a coveted “bandiera” (a colored flag), the Venetian equivalent to medals.

-La Sensa goes back a long way in Venice's History
+The Festa della Sensa in Venice goes back a long way in the city's History

 Like many events in Venice, the background of the “Festa della Sensa” is nothing short of interesting.
 Indeed, what we now know has one manifestation is rooted in more than one historical event.